 Here’s some of the most important information you need to be aware of as an on-demand driver.
 Bookmark this list and check back on a regular basis as we’ll be updating the resources as they become available.

-How can you use your car for more than just ridesharing
+How to use your car for more than just ridesharing

 Your car is the most important tool in your work as a driver, but you can use it for so much more than ridesharing.
-As the demand for Uber and other mobility apps has decreased in recent weeks, we prepared a useful resource with the best parcel and food delivery apps you can sign up to, with a handy list of requirements and sign-up information for each.
+As the demand for Uber and other mobility apps has decreased, we prepared a useful resource with the best parcel and food delivery apps you can sign up to, with a handy list of requirements and sign-up information for each.

-Uber Parcel will be piloting in select Australian cities over the next few weeks.
+Uber Parcel is piloting in select Australian cities.
 Using this new feature you can earn money picking up and dropping off items using the same Uber Driver app you’re already familiar with.

 This is a great way to earn additional income while maintaining social distancing and keeping safe.